prantlf/astrobench-cli/README.md

 * `saveImage: string` - save PNG screenshot of the page to the specified file path
 * `saveHtml: string` - save HTML markup of the page to the specified file path
 * `saveLog: string` - save a dump of the console to the specified file path
+* `performance: string` - save performance profiles to the specified directory
 * `errorSnapshot: string` - save LOG, HTML and PNG snapshots on failure to the specified file path prefix; file extensions `.log`, `.png` and `.html` will be appended automatically
 * `color: boolean` - can suppress color output (default: `true`)
 * `quiet: boolean` - can suppress printing the test results (default: `false`)